wareya/warpainter/readme.md

 Warpaint (codename) is a pixel-art-oriented image editor written in rust.

+## Online demo

+There's an online demo: https://wareya.github.io/warpainter/

+It might not work in some browsers and it's a little glitchy.
+Also, remember that Warpaint is extremely immature and can't be used for complex art yet.

 ## Features / TODO

 I expect to have all of the following features.
 This is sorted in order of development priority, not general importance.